 Brian A.R.
 Raddatz has a strong background in aerospace engineering.
-As a Technical Specialist at Marshall Gerstein, Brian assists in prosecuting patents for clients in the mechanical, software, and design spaces.
+As an Associate at Marshall Gerstein, Brian assists in prosecuting patents for clients in the mechanical, software, and design spaces.

 Brian gained his passion for aerospace engineering as a young child watching the United States Air Force Thunderbirds.
 As he grew older, Brian learned about the field of aerospace engineering and decided to pursue the field to explore his passion.
 At engineering school, Brian worked on several projects, including working with a team to design, build, and pilot a small RC aircraft.